About the Programme

 We are looking to recruit an imaginative and enthusiastic student to undertake a PhD study in any aspect of science education.
 Applications focused on the following two areas would align particularly closely with ongoing research in the academic group:

 1. What forms of knowing, doing and being are valuable in contemporary science education practice and policy?
 How might epistemic goals such as knowledge, understanding and activism be conceptualised?

 2. How can we best foster and support young people's agency and participation in science and environment-related learning and engagement?

-The Rosalind Driver Scholarship Fund was set-up in honour of Professor Driver’s research concerning students’ ideas in science, carried out at Leeds University and King’s College London.
+The Rosalind Driver Scholarship Fund at the School of Education, Communication and Society, King's College London was set-up in honour of Professor Driver's research concerning students' ideas in science, carried out at Leeds University and King's College London.

-The Fund will provide a stipend of £20,000 pa for three years and tuition fees for the successful applicant at the home fee level (although International applicants are welcome).
+The Fund will provide a studentship (a stipend of £20,000 pa for three years) and tuition fees for the successful applicant at the home fee level (although International applicants are welcome to apply).

 For any enquiries please email Dr Heather King: firstname.lastname@example.org